NameMC/sniping/README.md

 # **IV.
 Delete Transferring**

-Alternatively, you can "delete transfer" the name on the Game Pass account to another account, such as a Minecon Cape account or a main account.
-This makes Game Pass accounts highly sought after because OGs, semi-OGs, and 3-character names can be moved to cape accounts.
+Alternatively, you can "delete transfer" the name on a Game Pass account to another account, such as a Minecon Cape account or a main account.
+This makes Game Pass accounts highly sought after because OGs, semi-OGs, and 3-character names can be moved to cape accounts or your personal account.
+Most people don't want to spend hundreds of dollars and hundreds of hours setting up a name sniper, so instead, they just buy a 3-character name off a sniper for $35.
+The price may vary depending on how desirable the name is, however, $35 is a good baseline to start from.
+If you choose to delete transfer the 3-character name to your main account, this doesn't actually violate the EULA or TOS because the account the name is being swapped to is your own, personal, legitimate account.
+The Game Pass account the 3-character name was originally on is violating the EULA/TOS, but you won't need the account after transferring the name.